dask/helm-chart/daskhub/README.md

 This chart will deploy the following

-- A standard Dask Gateway deployment using the Dask Gateway helm chart configured to use JupyterHub for authentication.
+- A standard Dask Gateway deployment using the Dask Gateway helm chart, configured to use JupyterHub for authentication.
-- A standard JupyterHub deployment using the JupyterHub helm chart.
+- A standard JupyterHub deployment using the JupyterHub helm chart, configured proxy Dask Gateway requests and set Dask Gateway-related environment variables.

 ## Prepare Configuration File